Rice Football kicks off their 2019 season on the road against Army. How to watch, stats to know, x-factor picks for both teams and more.

 Much of the 2019 offseason has centered around this question: how far have the Owls come since Year 0?
 Army won 11 games last year, will probably be ranked in the coming weeks and is a favorite to beat Rice at West Point.
 A loss against the Black Knights wouldn’t be damning, but the optics of this game could prove to be significant beyond the final result.

 Rice needs to prove to onlookers and to themselves that what they’re building is, not only on schedule but capable of delivering results.
 On Friday Rice will set the stage for the 2019 season.
-Hopefully the lasting image the Owls leave at Michie Stadium will be one of effort, competitiveness and optimism for the year ahead.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Hopefully the lasting image the Owls leave at Michie Stadium will be one of effort, competitiveness and optimism for the year ahead.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.